-If you lived in Bosnia and Herzegovina instead of United States, you would:
+If you moved to Bosnia and Herzegovina from the United States, you would:

 MAKE 84.3% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Bosnia and Herzegovina, that number is $8,300.00 per capita.

 Category: United States vs. Bosnia and Herzegovina GDP

 UNITED STATES (79.56 years life expectancy)